BrendanJamesLynskey/RTL_dividers/README.md

 # RTL_dividers
-Conventional RTL dividers, with TBs
+RTL dividers, which perform the 'long division' algorithm in various ways.
+Testbenches included